Connect Bay Area Act: Legislative history

 The tax won't go to the ballot until either the transit agencies send it to voters (requiring a two-thirds approval) or a voter initiative path (requiring a simple majority).

 Support and criticism

 The bill garnered support from transit advocates and local officials.
 The urbanist think-tank SPUR backed the bill on the grounds that "the need for new funding is dire" and the bill is "practical and politically realistic".
 MTC Chair and Pleasant Hill Mayor Sue Noack testified in Sacramento in support of the measure to prevent major service cuts.
 In July, San Francisco's 11 city supervisors voted to reaffirm their support.
+Caltrain said without the funding the impacts could include closing 1/3 of stations, no weekend service, only running once an hour, stopping at 9pm, and cutting service area.

 In June, before the bill was signed, Bay Area Forward, an advocacy group of transit operators and unions, argued for switching to a gross receipts tax to shift the financial burden from individuals to businesses, a change that was opposed by the business association Bay Area Council.